Overview of the Cranial Nerves

 Disorders that directly damage cranial nerves include injuries, tumors, inflammation, infections (such as shingles), an inadequate blood supply (as occurs in diabetes), drugs, and toxins.

-Symptoms depend on which nerves are damaged and how they were damaged.
+Symptoms of cranial nerve disorders depend on which nerves are damaged and how they were damaged.
 Cranial nerve disorders can affect smell, taste, vision, sensation in the face, facial expression, hearing, balance, speech, swallowing, and muscles of the neck.
 For example, vision may be affected in various ways:

-If one of the 2nd cranial nerves (optic nerve) is damaged, the affected eye is blind (see Optic Nerve Disorders).
+If one of the 2nd cranial nerves (optic nerve) is damaged, the affected eye is blind.

-If any of the three cranial nerves that control eye movement (3rd, 4th, or 6th cranial nerve) is damaged, people cannot move their eyes normally (see Palsies of Cranial Nerves That Control Eye Movement).
+If any of the three cranial nerves that control eye movement (3rd, 4th, or 6th cranial nerve) is damaged, people cannot move their eyes normally.
 Symptoms include double vision when looking in certain directions.

 If the 3rd cranial nerve (oculomotor nerve) is paralyzed, the upper eyelid is paralyzed.
-It droops down over the eye and interferes with vision (see Third Cranial Nerve (Oculomotor Nerve) Palsy).
+It droops down over the eye and interferes with vision.

-The 8th cranial nerve (vestibulocochlear nerve) controls balance.
-If this nerve is damaged or malfunctions, people may have vertigo (see Dizziness and Vertigo)—a feeling that they, their environment, or both are spinning.
+If the 8th cranial nerve (auditory or vestibulocochlear nerve) is damaged or malfunctions, people may have problems hearing and/or vertigo—a feeling that they, their environment, or both are spinning.

 Cranial nerve disorders can also cause various kinds of facial or head pain.

-Imaging of the brain with magnetic resonance imaging (MRI) or computed tomography (CT) is often needed.
+Imaging of the brain with magnetic resonance imaging (MRI) is often needed.

 Testing Cranial Nerves